ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 The next thing I remember is being in the Intensive Care Unit (ICU) and hating the fact that I had a catheter.
 There was also a helmet of bandages on my head with a drain on the top coming from a hole that drained blood and tissue fluids.
 That was unexpected and a little gross to think about, but only stayed on for a couple days.
 I was also told that I was demanding to have the tube in the artery of my wrist removed before I was even fully awake; I don't remember doing that, but it sounds like something I'd do so I'll take my wife's word for it.

-Steroids were given through an IV every 30 minutes to reduce any swelling or pressure around the brain.
+Steroids were given through an IV every few hours to reduce any swelling or pressure around the brain.
 That was the hardest and worst part of the first night after surgery.
 Sleeping was almost impossible, since the nurses needed to wake me up throughout the night to give me those steroids through an IV.

 Speech and concentration were a little slow early on, but that's to be expected.
 I was able to walk around carefully with the help of a ICU nurse.